2023 Trends in Data Privacy That Could Impact Your Compliance

 The global workforce has drastically shifted in light of the pandemic, with many organizations now mainly relying on remote staff.
 As a result, companies have had to adjust their data collection efforts to better monitor employees who are no longer at an office space.
 This further diversifies work life as we know it and brings forth new challenges for employers everywhere.

-With the rise of remote work, over nearly half of employees are leveraging their own devices to get the job done.
-Companies need to ensure secure data practices by using endpoint device monitoring and protecting against any inadvertent collection or backup of personal information owned by individuals rather than businesses.
+With more remote work, nearly half of employees use their own devices for work.
+Companies need to use secure data practices, such as endpoint device monitoring, and avoid accidentally collecting or backing up personal information owned by individuals.

 By utilizing data localization